-The standard period of study for the consecutively designed Master’s Programme in “Medical Journalism” is 4 terms, and a total of 120 ECTS credits must be earned.
-The courses required for the degree comprise 90 contact hours.
-A total of 20 ECTS points are awarded for the Master’s thesis.
+The standard period of study for the consecutively structured master’s programme in Medical Journalism and Public Relations MA is 4 terms, and a total of 120 ECTS credits must be earned.
+The courses required for the degree comprise 90 semester credit hours.
+A total of 20 ECTS credits are awarded for the master’s thesis.

 Graduates of the bachelor’s programme in Medical Journalism and Public Relations BA or a corresponding undergraduate programme will receive appropriate recognition for their internships.
 Students in this master’s programme with an admission from the field of “Life Sciences” are required to provide proof of appropriate practical experience in the field of journalism and/or public relations in order to be admissible, or must complete an internship of at least two months as part of the study programme.
 In addition, applicants must prove that they have acquired the relevant statistical knowledge in their previous studies.
 If such knowledge is not available, it can be made up for in the modules of the bachelor’s programme.